 • Difference Between This Disorder and Insanity

-Gabbiani — in the tradition of feminist scholars who have repurposed clichéd, sexually deviant, snaggle-toothed, spell-casting femme fatales into heroines—mashes images of aging, mutating, shape-shifting women and criminals against those of stately queens, vibrant gypsies, voluptuous whores, doomed classical goddesses, and sultry art nouveau beauties to propose a monstrous feminine that attracts and repels.
-As the image of the Western-historical witch was refashioned from the pagan, nature-worshipping, medicine woman under the dualistic confines of Christianity, with its belief in good and evil as dueling forces, it makes sense that Gabbiani has selected primarily black-and-white artworks (save one by Alphonse Mucha) that formally emphasize mystical concerns through light and shadow while glancing back, temporarily, at the shameful European historical legacy of witch genocide and ostracism.
-Yet she recognizes that the image of a charmed woman remains highly eroticized and does not get bogged down by past discussions of revisionary gender politics.
-In this exhibition she proposes a new, decivilized, decadent ideal based on the ancient, in which the most powerful sorcerers are multifaceted.
+Gabbiani — in the tradition of feminist scholars who have repurposed clichéd, sexually deviant, snaggle-toothed, spell-casting femme fatales into heroines — mashes images of aging, mutating, shape-shifting women and criminals against those of stately queens, vibrant gypsies, voluptuous whores, doomed classical goddesses, and sultry art nouveau beauties to propose a monstrous feminine that attracts and repels.
+As the image of the Western-historical witch was refashioned from the pagan, nature-worshipping, medicine woman under the dualistic confines of Christianity, with belief in good and evil as dueling forces, it follows that Gabbiani has selected primarily black-and-white artworks (save one by Alphonse Mucha) that emphasize mystical concerns through light and shadow while glancing back, temporarily, at a shameful European legacy of witch genocide and ostracism.
+Yet she recognizes that the image of a charmed woman remains eroticized and does not get bogged down by discussions of revisionary gender politics.
+She proposes a decivilized, decadent ideal based on the ancient, in which the most powerful sorcerers are multifaceted.
 Violent and gentle, pure and abject, the ideal witch in Gabbiani’s fantasy disregards gender, sees no wall between human and wilderness, and has no moral boundaries.

 Given her Swiss heritage, it is fitting that Gabbiani launches her art historical investigation into witchcraft with several fifteenth- and 16th-century German, Dutch, and Flemish prints depicting social upheaval, spiritual/biblical hysteria, and mythologized interpretations of the witch craze.
 Pieter Bruegel’s Ira/Anger (1558) — taken from his Vices series, in which the Seven Deadly Sins are depicted as vices, or “continuing evil habits or practices rather than single sins, or isolated, individual acts transgressing moral laws” — recalls Hieronymus Bosch in its assessment of humanity as medieval, depraved, and war-obsessed in this specific vice’s case.
 Using Ira/Anger and four engravings and woodcuts by Albrecht Dürer as a springboard, the exhibition contains several seminal early Renaissance artworks likely informed by Heinrich Kramer and Jacob Sprenger’s notorious treatise on witch-hunting, Malleus Maleficarum (Hammer of Witches, 1486).